formancehq/gateway-plugin-auth/README.md

 Name | Description
 --- | ---
-Issuer | Used to verify the issuer of the JWT
+Issuer | Used to verify the issuer of the JWT SigningMethodRSA | RSA signing method used to verify tokens (defaults to RS256) RefreshTime | Refresh time of discovery (defaults to 15m) RefreshTimeError | Refresh time of discovery in case of error (defaults to 10s)

 ## Example configuration
 This example uses Kubernetes Custom Resource Descriptors (CRD) :